isabella232/experience-manager-brand-portal.de-DE/help/using/browse-assets-brand-portal.md

 ### Anzeigeeinstellungen in der Listenansicht

-List view shows asset [!UICONTROL Name] as the first column by default.
+Die Listenansicht zeigt das Asset [!UICONTROL Name] standardmäßig in der ersten Spalte an.
 Additional information, such as asset [!UICONTROL Title], [!UICONTROL Locale], [!UICONTROL Type], [!UICONTROL Dimensions], [!UICONTROL Size], [!UICONTROL Rating], publish status are also shown.
 However, you can select the columns to be shown using [!UICONTROL View Settings].

 ![](assets/list-view-setting.png)